cavg/cavg.github.io/_posts/2015-11-15-debugging-grails-apps-without-ide-using-jdb.markdown

 date: 2015-11-15 22:41:04
 categories: grails
 ---
-I'am a fan of Sublime Text IDE, it is simple, easy to use and it has a lot of awesome packages, but for some programming languages have not a good support.
+I'm a fan of Sublime Text IDE, it is simple, easy to use and it has a lot of awesome packages, but for some programming languages have not a good support.
 Languages derived of JVM are a good sample of that.

 One thing I miss in Sublime 3 is a debugger.
 These days I've been developing in Grails 3, who doesn't have real support in most used (free versions) IDEs such as Eclipse, Netbeans or IntelliJ.